jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (a) the names of participants on the register for activities other than agriculture listed in Schedule 3 or 4; or (b) the option to request the closure of a holding account under section 18B.
 (8) This clause overrides sections 59 and 118.

+### Part 5 — Provisions relating to Climate Change Response (Emissions Trading Scheme—Forestry Conversion) Amendment Act 2025

+### 46 Interpretation
+In this Part,—
+  - **amendment Act** means the Climate Change Response (Emissions Trading Scheme—Forestry Conversion) Amendment Act 2025
+  - **clear interest** , in relation to land, means— (a) ownership of the land; or
+    (b) a registered lease or a registered forestry right, or an agreement to obtain a lease or a forestry right; or (c) a conditional or unconditional sale and purchase agreement for the purchase of the land; or (d) a written offer to purchase the land and—
+      (i) a written indication of the seller’s intention to negotiate further; or (ii) a written acceptance of the offer
+  - **commencement date** means 31 October 2025
+  - **ETS applicant** means a person who has made an application (and has a corresponding meaning)— (a) under section 57 to be registered as a participant in respect of an activity of standard forestry or permanent forestry; or
+    (b) under section 182C(3) to add any carbon accounting area or areas to the post-1989 forest land in respect of which the person is recorded as a participant
+  - **qualifying forestry investment** means any of the following:
+    (a) an emissions ruling under section 107 that land is eligible to be post-1989 forest land has been applied for or has been made by the EPA:
+    (b) in relation to the establishment of a forest,— (i) a resource consent has been applied for or has been granted under the Resource Management Act 1991:
+      (ii) a notice has been given under the Resource Management (National Environmental Standards for Commercial Forestry) Regulations 2017 to a local authority in relation to a permitted activity:
+      (iii) a notice has been given under section 87BB(1)﻿(d) of the Resource Management Act 1991:
+    (c) investment in preparation for afforestation has been made, for example, ordering seedlings or undertaking land preparation for forestry:
+    (d) a recognised local or central government grant to afforest land has been received:
+    (e) a third party has been contracted to undertake due diligence for the purpose of afforesting land.

+### 47 Amendment Act does not apply to ETS applications received before commencement date
+(1) The EPA must apply this Act to an ETS application received before the commencement date as if the amendment Act had not been enacted.
+(2) If an ETS application received by the EPA before the commencement date is the subject of any of the following (commenced either before or after the commencement date), they must be undertaken as if the amendment Act had not been enacted:
+  (a) a review under section 144:
+  (b) an appeal under section 145:
+  (c) an appeal under section 146.

+### 48 Transitional exemptions for LUC class 1–6 land
+(1) The EPA must determine that LUC class 1–6 land is not restricted forest land if it is satisfied that an ETS applicant has submitted a complete ETS application by 31 December 2027 that includes evidence that the applicant—
+  (a) had a clear interest in the LUC class 1–6 land before 4 December 2024; and (b) has made or obtained 1 or more qualifying forestry investments in relation to the LUC class 1–6 land in the period from 1 January 2021 to 4 December 2024.
+(2) The EPA may determine that LUC class 1–6 land is not restricted forest land if it is satisfied that— (a) an ETS applicant has submitted a complete ETS application by 31 December 2027 that includes evidence that the applicant—
+    (i) had a clear interest in the LUC class 1–6 land before 4 December 2024; and (ii) has made or obtained 1 or more qualifying forestry investments in relation to the LUC class 1–6 land before 1 January 2021; and
+  (b) the ETS applicant was not able to make an ETS application at an earlier date due to circumstances beyond their control.
+(3) The EPA may determine that LUC class 1–6 land is not restricted forest land if it is satisfied that— (a) an ETS applicant has submitted a complete ETS application by 31 December 2030 that includes evidence that the applicant—
+    (i) had a clear interest in the LUC class 1–6 land before 4 December 2024; and (ii) has made or obtained 1 or more qualifying forestry investments in relation to the LUC class 1–6 land in the period from 1 January 2021 to 4 December 2024; and
+  (b) the ETS applicant was not able to make an ETS application at an earlier date due to circumstances beyond their control.

 ## Schedule 1 — United Nations Framework Convention on Climate Change